deeperunder/farhaway.github.io/README.md

 # Secure Gardening
+Here I'm trying to cultivate links on digital security for self-learning.
+I hope it can be useful for you if for any reason you landed here.
+Hopefully, it will grow.

 ## CHECKING TOOLS
 - [To check if your email or phone is in a data breach, by Have I Been Pwned](http://www.haveibeenpwnd.com/)